-Patrick Duffy is a partner and Co-Head of the Project Development & Finance Group.
-His practice focuses on project development that includes municipal and planning law, environmental permitting and litigation, energy regulation, and Aboriginal engagement.
-He has considerable experience dealing with environmental assessments and other regulatory approvals in a variety of sectors, including renewable and non-renewable electricity generation, electricity transmission, mining, transit and transportation, aggregate quarries and waste management.
+Patrick Duffy is a partner and Co-Head of the Projects & Infrastructure Group.
+His practice focuses on project development that includes municipal and planning law, environmental permitting and litigation, energy regulation, and Indigenous engagement.
+He is highly sought after for his considerable experience with environmental assessments and other regulatory approvals in a variety of sectors, including renewable and non-renewable electricity generation, electricity transmission, mining, transit and transportation, aggregate quarries, and waste management.
+Patrick also advises clients in responding to environmental inspections, investigations and prosecutions at both the provincial and federal levels.
 Patrick is an experienced advocate and has appeared before the Supreme Court of Canada, the Federal Court of Canada, all levels of courts in Ontario and a variety of administrative tribunals, including regular appearances before the Ontario Energy Board, the Environmental Review Tribunal and the Local Planning Appeal Tribunal (formerly the Ontario Municipal Board).
-He has acted for both provincial and municipal governments, and many of his cases involve administrative or public law issues.
-Patrick has developed an expertise in public procurement processes and has been involved in all stages of public procurement processes in a number of sectors on both the customer and bidder side.
+He has acted for both provincial and municipal governments and many of his cases involve administrative or public law issues.

 On November 30, 2018, Essar Steel Algoma Inc. (“ESAI”) concluded its comprehensive restructuring under the Companies’ Creditors Arrangement Act by way of the sale of substantially all of its assets to Algoma Steel Inc. (“ASI”).